-- Listens to and joins in with stories and poems, one-to-one and also in small groups. - Joins in with repeated refrains and anticipates key events and phrases in rhymes and stories. - Beginning to be aware of the way stories are structured. - Listens to stories with increasing attention and recall. - Describes main story settings, events and principal characters. - Shows interest in illustrations and print in books and print in the environment. - Recognises familiar words and signs such as own name and advertising logos. - Hears and says the initial sound in words. - Can segment the sounds in simple words and blend them together and knows which letters represent some of them. - Links sounds to letters, naming and sounding the letters of the alphabet. - Begins to read words and simple sentences. - Uses vocabulary and forms of speech that are increasingly influenced by their experiences of books. - Children read and understand simple sentences.
+- Beginning to be aware of the way stories are structured. - Suggests how the story might end. - Listens to stories with increasing attention and recall. - Describes main story settings, events and principal characters. - Recognises familiar words and signs such as own name and advertising logos. - Knows that print carries meaning and, in English, is read from left to right and top to bottom. - Hears and says the initial sound in words. - Can segment the sounds in simple words and blend them together and knows which letters represent some of them. - Links sounds to letters, naming and sounding the letters of the alphabet. - Begins to read words and simple sentences. - Uses vocabulary and forms of speech that are increasingly influenced by their experiences of books. - Children read and understand simple sentences.
 They use phonic knowledge to decode regular words and read them aloud accurately.
 They also read some common irregular words.
 They demonstrate understanding when talking with others about what they have read.